Code4SA/gazettes-liquor-extractor/README.md

 The purpose of the exercise was to determine whether a data processing pipeline can be established to extract liquor licensees from the gazettes.

+## TL;DR

+After a non-comprehensive exploration of the extraction task, most of the data is successfully extracted -- but with occasional hiccups due to the unreliable nature of the input (PDF files converted to text).

+ * If a fail-safe extraction is needed, this method is not recommended.
+In some places, the extraction yields "doubles" which are not separated.
+Because of the columnar nature of the data, these doubles are less reliable.
+It is possible to interrupt the extraction after the "simple matches" phase.
+ * Instances such as the `(1)` in *(4)  Tsakani Tavern: Section 41(1)(A)(C)* throw the script off its game.
+ * If *something is better than nothing*, this script can be extended, for instance by storing the data in a usable format.

 ## Usage

  * Add text files to the *files* folder